-Distributor: Northern Lights Distributors, LLC, 4221 North 203rd Street, Suite,100 Elkhorn, Nebraska 68022, is the distributor for the shares of the Funds.
-Northern Lights Distributors, LLC is a registered broker-dealer and member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
+Distributor: Northern Lights Distributors, LLC (the "Distributor"), 4221 North 203rd Street, Suite,100 Elkhorn, Nebraska 68022, is the distributor for the shares of the Funds.
+The Distributor is a registered broker-dealer and member of the Financial Industry Regulatory Authority, Inc. ("FINRA").
 Shares of the Funds are offered on a continuous basis.